mossfit/spc/README.md

   - Real-time scoring and leaderboard updates.

 - **Prompt Evaluation:**
-  - Integration with an LLM API (or simulation) to evaluate prompts.
+  - Integration with an LLM API to evaluate prompts.
   - Malware/anomaly detection to flag suspicious prompt patterns.

 - **Research Dashboard:**